mauriciomd/c-asteroids/readme.md

 ```

 ## TODO:
-This is a work in progress, so there're a few tasks to do yet...
+This is a work in progress, so there're tasks to do yet...

 - [ ] Implement the lack of gravity when moving the spaceship
 - [ ] Score system
 - [ ] Player's life system
 - [ ] Sound effects
+- [ ] Fix a few bugs (?!)